Sea to Sea (C2C) Cycle Route - 5 Days & 4 Nights

 Single Rooms & Solo Travellers

-This cycling holiday is bookable by solo travellers, and if you are travelling as a group but would prefer your own room we can also arrange single rooms.
-Single rooms are available, subject to availability and with a supplement payable.
+If you are travelling with a someone or as a group and would prefer your own room we can arrange single rooms.
+These are subject to availability and with a supplement payable.
 Please note that singles may not be of the same size as twins/doubles.

 Meals

-The C2C cycling trail is a National Cycle Network Route and well-signposted.
-You will be provided with a comprehensive guidebook and detailed map.
+The C2C cycling trail is also a National Cycle Network Route and well-signposted.

 - Overnight in hand-picked B&B's, guesthouses and small hotels